 These are all negotiating “posturing” tactics designed to get the best deal for your licensing partner.
 You can avoid falling into this trap by retaining the services of a licensing agent or attorney to negotiate a deal for you.
 They’re objective and will focus on getting the best deal for your IP.

-A little homework on your partner before signing a licensing deal will go along way toward avoiding this licensing trap.
+A little homework on your partner before signing a licensing deal will go a long way toward avoiding this licensing trap.

-The best way to avoid this trap is to work with qualified licensing attorney.
+The best way to avoid this trap is to work with a qualified licensing attorney.
 It’s well worth the investment to pay for the services of a good IP attorney.
 They’ll prepare or review it and help you understand everything that’s in it.
-More important, they’ll make sure it’s fair and protects you and your intellectual property.
+More importantly, they’ll make sure it’s fair and protects you and your intellectual property.

 Remember licensing your IP is a process that requires doing things in a certain sequence.
 If not, you’ll wind up falling into licensing traps, some of which are very difficult to get out of.
-If you don’t know what to do or how to do it, then retaining a licensing agent (such as myself) or an IP licensing attorney is one of the best ways to insure you don’t fall into any of these or other licensing traps.
+If you don’t know what to do or how to do it, then retaining a licensing agent (such as myself) or an IP licensing attorney is one of the best ways to ensure you don’t fall into any of these or other licensing traps.